 AWS tags make it easy to run detailed billing reports on specific resources.
 The AWS Cost Explorer can run cost allocation reports based on any tag, allowing users to get a detailed look at the cost of specific resources.

 The importance of using tags in the EC2 automation process has already been covered.
 However, tags can also be used to opt various other resources, including RDS instances, in or out of an automated task.
-Automating a backup process will also rely heavily on proper tagging, as will programs designed to delete out-of-date information like old snapshots.
+Automating the backup process will also rely heavily on proper tagging, as will programs designed to delete out-of-date information like old snapshots.

 Access Control Strategy

 Tags can also be used to assign specific role permissions to AWS users.
-By setting tag-based conditions for access control, it’s easy to make sure only designated users access specific environments.
+By setting tag-based conditions for access control, it’s easy to make sure only designated users to access specific environments.

-Develop A Relevant, Company Specific Strategy For Tagging AWS Resources
+Develop A Relevant, Company Specific Strategy